janbednar1/ne452_final_project/README.md

 - MDTraj

 ## Before you begin
 The default parameters for this simulation make it very computationally expensive due to a large range of temperatures and a fairly large number of particles being simulated.
-As such, it will take a LONG time to run on most machines (INSERT TIME ESTIMATE HERE).
+As such, it will take a LONG time to run on most machines.

 If you wish to avoid this, consider the following changes:
 - Reduce `<number>` in `range(<number>)` and increase `step_size` located in `waterBox/waterBox.py`, `histos/genPairDistancesWater.py`, `gr_compute/oo_gr_compute.py`, and `gr_compute/oh_gr_compute.py`